How to Optimize A Google Grant Account: 8 Mistakes & 9 Tips

 However, we suggest that you start with manual bidding.
 That way, you’ll have more control over your budget.

-If you want to go with automated bidding, we suggest that you don’t use the maximize clicks automated bidding strategy, even though it’s Google’s default option.
+If you go with automated bidding, we suggest that you don’t use the “Maximize Clicks” automated bidding strategy, even though it’s Google’s default option.
 That bidding strategy focuses on clicks rather than conversions (your ultimate goal for your ads).
-Instead, select the maximize conversions bidding strategy.
+Instead, select the “Maximize Conversions” bidding strategy.
 This will allow you to be more competitive with bidding and effectively spend more of your ad budget.

 Use Targeting and Extensions To Improve Response to Your Ads.

-Naturally, you want your ads to reach their intended audience and maximize the likelihood of conversions.
-To help, Google offers targeting settings and extensions that you work into your marketing plan to improve your ads’ performance and optimize your Google Grant account.
+To help your ads reach their intended audience, Google offers targeting settings and extensions to improve your ads’ performance and optimize your Google Grant account.

 Targeting

-Targeting ads based on location, time of day, and device type help you streamline your message to address smaller audiences likely to support your cause.
+Targeting ads help you streamline your message to address a narrow audience who are highly likely to support your cause.
 Let’s take a look at these three different ways you can target your ads:

 - Geotargeting.
-Begin by narrowing down your target audience.
-Leverage the geotargeting feature to focus on areas that your nonprofit serves.
-For example, if your nonprofit operates out of New York, ads that appear in Atlanta won’t be very effective.
-However, if many of your donors reside in another area (say Chicago), you can target users in that area
+Leverage the geotargeting feature to focus on areas your nonprofit serves.
+For example, if your nonprofit operates out of New York, ads that appear for Atlanta-based searchers won’t be very effective.
+However, if many of your donors reside in another area (say Chicago), you may want to target users in that area as well.

 - Device type.
-If you’re working with a limited budget, it’s smart to exclude tablets from receiving your ads.
-Tablets tend to have a lower conversion rate than desktops and mobile devices.
+If you’re working with a limited budget, you may want to exclude certain devices from receiving your ads.
+For example, eCommerce reports show that desktops tend to have higher conversion rates at 4.36%, while mobile has the lowest at 2.95%.
 To exclude a device from receiving your ads, go to the “Devices” tab, choose a device type, change the bid adjustment to “Decrease” by 100%, and apply the changes.
+Although, keep in mind that a supporter who sees your ad on mobile may decide to explore your site later on their desktop!

-You only want your ads to display to those who are likely to convert, so you don’t waste your grant money or negatively impact your ads’ performance.
+You want your ads to be shown to individuals who are likely to convert, so you don’t waste your grant money or negatively impact your ads’ performance.
 These targeting features will help you connect with likely prospects.

 Ad Extensions

 Ad extensions provide users with more information about a nonprofit’s services, programs, and mission.
-They help expand the ad listing, ensure it’s as useful as possible to users, and take up more ad space on the search engine results page.
+They help expand the ad listing, ensure it’s as useful as possible, and take up more ad space on the search engine results page.

-By providing specific information that matches the user’s intent, ad extensions directly impact your ads’ click-through rate.
+By providing information that matches the user’s intent, ad extensions directly impact your ads’ CTR.

 Some of the most commonly used ad extensions include the following: